 Best Uses: Light hiking, emergency shell

-When we say that you won’t notice carrying this jacket, we absolutely mean it.
-The Helium II packs down to the size of protein bar; it’s not just small enough to stuff into a tiny corner of your travel daypack, but into the front pocket of your hiking pants!
+When we say that you won’t notice carrying this waterproof jacket, we mean it.
+The Helium II packs down to the size of protein bar.
+It’s small enough to stuff into a tiny corner of one of these travel daypacks.
+It’ll even fit into the front pocket of your hiking pants!

-Arc’teryx Men’s Norvan SL Hoody
+Arc’teryx Norvan SL Hoody

-Weight: 4.2 oz
+Weight: 4.2 oz.

 Best Uses: Trail running, jogging, hiking